vic-lee/os-scheduler/README.md

 ## Project architecture

 The project is in the `/src` folder.
 The project starting point is `main.cc`, and compiled by `makefile`.
 All symbols are stored under namespace `Scheduler`.
+Scheduling algorithms, in `/scheduler`, manipulates processes of class `Process` defined in `/process`.

 ```
 .